 Does the winter weather have you stuck inside with bored, antsy kids?
 We get it!
 Snow days can be fun and exciting at first, but as the day, or days, drag on, we’re often left wondering, “What can we do next?”
 We must, after all, avoid the “I’m bored” comment from our children at all costs!

-Movies, crafts, and make believe works for a while, but when you’ve exhausted all of those options, how about some kid-friendly home improvement projects?
-Now, this may have some of you who find comfort in a neat, clean home freaking out a little, but hear us out: some projects are kid friendly, and most importantly, it will keep youngsters occupied for a while, too!
+Movies, crafts, and make-believe works for a while, but when you’ve exhausted all of those options, how about some kid-friendly home improvement projects?
+Now, this may have some of you who find comfort in a neat, clean home freaking out a little, but hear us out: some projects are kid-friendly, and most importantly, they will keep youngsters occupied for a while, too!
 It’s a snow day miracle!

-A book shelf for their bedroom: Mom and Dad will have to help out with the construction part of the bookshelf, if you are starting from a box of unassembled parts.
-Or, you can buy a used one from a Facebook yard sale site, a presconstruction spice rack from Ikea or simply stack some crates together and attache them with screws.
+Mom and Dad will have to help out with the construction part of the bookshelf if you are starting from a box of unassembled parts.
+Or, you can buy a used one from a Facebook yard sale site, a preconstruction spice rack from Ikea, or simply stack some crates together and attach them with screws.
 Once you have constructed the bookshelf, simply lay out a cloth or tarp and let the kids paint and decorate their bookshelf on their own.
-Afraid of letting your kids lose with paint?
+Afraid of letting your kids loose with paint?
 Let them use designer contact paper to decorate the shelves.
 Either option can get their creative juices flowing and provide them with a sense of pride and ownership.
 Once they have finished and the paint is dry, you can ask your kids to organize their craft supplies or toys into baskets and bins for the shelves of the new bookshelf.
 Yes, you heard us correctly, you can ask them to clean and organize their room!

 Do you have any tried-and-true DIY projects for the kids in your home?
 We’d love to hear about it!
 Let us know in the comments below!